VilnaCRM-Org/website/.github/sandbox_workflows.md

   AWS_SANDBOX_CODEPIPELINE_NAME: The name of the AWS CodePipeline that manages sandbox creation and updates.
   GITHUB_TOKEN_ROTATION_ROLE_TO_ASSUME_TEST: The IAM role ARN used for checking and rotating test secrets.
   GITHUB_TOKEN_ROTATION_ROLE_TO_ASSUME_PROD: The IAM role ARN used for checking and rotating production secrets.
-  GITHUB_TOKEN_SECRET_NAME: The name of the secret in AWS Secrets Manager that holds the timestamp (and possibly other details) of the last rotation.
   PAT_WITH_REPO_PERMISSIONS: A Personal Access Token with repo permissions, used to dispatch custom GitHub events to initiate secret rotation workflows.

 Additionally, you need to ensure that an AWS_REGION variable is set either at the repository or organization level.